knee-cola/jest-mock-promise/README.md

 # How to use it?

+Synchronous Promise was created to simplify unit testing an async component.
+So in the next two examples we'll have a look at how we can do just that - simplify a unit test.

+## What we'll be testing

-Synchronous Promise wac created to simplify unit testing an async component.
-So to illustrate how it can be used, in the following example we are going to test a component, which multiplies two numbers provided as a payload of a promise.
+We are going to test a component, which multiplies two numbers provided as a payload of a promise.
 The result is returned a call to a callback function.

-First let's have a look a the component we want to test:
+The following snippet shows implementation of that component:
 ```javascript
 // ./src/component.js
 import Promise from 'es6-promise';